kcparashar/amadeus/README.md

 4. Download Panoply (to open HDFS5): http://www.giss.nasa.gov/tools/panoply/download_mac.html
 5. Clone the repo, and work in **dataexploration.py**.
 Set your own path to the Million Song Dataset subset in **setup.py**.

+### Installing the EchoNestAPI

+Either:
+- Use setuptools: `easy_install -U pyechonest`
+- Download the zip from the releases page: https://github.com/echonest/pyechonest/releases
+  - Unpack, navigate to the echonest directory and run: `sudo python setup.py install`

 ### Acknowledgements
 ----